Tinubu to meet Chinese President Xi Jinping - ExBulletin

 This will be part of a broader engagement where the two heads of state will discuss issues of mutual interest, not only in the field of economy, but also on national, regional and international security issues, the spokesperson said.

-According to him, the president will then join the Summit of the Forum on China-Africa Cooperation, where several African heads of state will be present to hold dialogues with Chinese leaders on various important issues.
+According to him, the president will then join the Forum on China-Africa Cooperation (FOCAC) summit, where several African heads of state will be present to engage with Chinese leaders on various important issues.

 He said President Tinubu would make a presentation in his capacity as Chairman of the Authority of Heads of State and Government of ECOWAS on behalf of the region.

-He said Mr Tinubu would attend the high-level plenary on peace and security, where he would also make a presentation on peace and security in the region and Africa.
+He said Tinubu would proceed to the high-level plenary on peace and security, where he would later make a presentation on peace and security in the region and Africa.

 According to him, this commitment is expected to yield tangible, immediate and future dividends for the Nigerian economy and for the benefit of the Nigerian people.